Raffaello/bros/README.md

 ## Note

+- GCC inline assembly is just silly, must be checked as is generating stupid asm.
 - consider switching from GAS to NASM
 - eventually consider supporting MSVC too as exercise.
 - consider doing C++  along side C kernel